The Abington Y’s mission is to provide programs that nurture children, strengthen families, and build strong communities, and to develop healthy

 The Abington Y is proud to be a volunteer-driven organization.
 The 25 members of the Board of Managers are all volunteers committed to assisting with program direction, fundraising, and identifying areas of the community where the Y can be of service.
 In addition, the Abington Y has approximately 20 program volunteers working in youth sports, camp, child care, teen, and special needs programs.
-Volunteers also serve as greeters, art instructors, readers, trainers, and office assistants.
+Volunteers also serve as greeters, art instructors, readers, trainers, office assistants, and cleaning services.
 The Y’s volunteer ranks swell to over 100 on Thanksgiving Day, when

 2,400 runners and walkers participate in the Gobble Wobble 5K in Abington.

 The Abington Y has seen a sustained period of growth in the last decade, and is proud of the diversity of the population it serves.
 The Abington Y’s new and revitalized community partnerships include those with local healthcare providers, senior centers, cultural and art organizations, law enforcement, educators and the Abington School District.

 As the Y looks ahead to expanding the number and variety of programs and services that meet the needs of the Abington and Rockledge communities, it does so fully aware that it must also provide space for the community to engage.
 The Abington Y is actively searching for a new location that will enable it to offer more for the residents of this community.